openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 2022-08-10 00:02:16.574 [INFO ] [g.openhab.core.model.script.SF Tests] - Forecast Optimist  6 days 319.827 kWh
 2022-08-10 00:02:16.578 [INFO ] [g.openhab.core.model.script.SF Tests] - Forecast Pessimist 6 days 208.235 kWh
 ````

+## Date Time
+Each forecast is bound to a certain location and this location is automatically bound to the TimeZone.
+This binding is translating the forecast timestamps according to your Regional Settings in openHAB.
+So you can query forecast data based on `LocalDate` and `LocalDateTime`.
+This shall cover the majority of use cases.

+There might be rare use cases querying foreign locations, e.g. `Aisa/Tokyo`.
+For this

+- Forecast.Solar is every time delivering the local asia date time measures
+- Solcast needs to be configured with parameter `timeZone` in the advanced settings

+Taking this into account every time you query forecast data e.g. at 12 PM it will deliver the data at _high noon_ time of this location.